JiguangLi/JiguangLi.github.io/_posts/2020-12-23-first-post.md

 <div class="post">
 <p>Welcome to my second first blog page! 🎉 - built in Washington D.C. in Jun 2019. </p>

 <p>I initially created this page just to show off to my parents that I could build a personal website without any help (excluding StackOverflow).
 I also wanted to encourage myself to write and think more of math and stats (or anything really), which of course has turned out to be a complete failure.
-As 2020 is a [horrible show](https://www.youtube.com/watch?v=0TNSfe4OWzk), I don't want to blame myself too much.
+2020 is certainly a <a href="https://www.youtube.com/watch?v=0TNSfe4OWzk"> horrible show </a>, so I don't want to blame myself too much.
 My new year resolution is to write and articulate more.
 Meanwhile, please refrain from contacting me if I still do not deliver in 2021.  </p>